Which Channel in 6G, Low-rank or Full-rank, more needs RIS from a Perspective of DoF?: DoF Improvement and Beamforming in Typical Rank-deficient Channels

 \section{DoF Improvement and Beamforming in Typical Rank-deficient Channels}

-In this paper, we divide wireless channels with MIMO into two typical channels: rank-deficient and full-rank.
-In a rich-scatted environment, the channel from BS to user as shown in Fig.~\ref{Fig-1} is viewed as a full-rank channel.
-The conventional LoS channel without reflecting and scattered paths is a rank-deficient channel with rank-one as shown in Fig. 2a, which is an extremely low-rank channel.
-However, the lowest-rank channel as shown in Fig. 2d is a rank-zero channel, which is completely blocked such that user cannot receive any power from the signal transmitted by BS, called no-link channel in what follows.
-In Fig.~2, a far-field RIS-aided wireless network in LoS channel is plotted.
-Clearly, the channel rank increases from one (no RIS) in Fig. 2a to two (RIS-aided) in Fig.~2b, where both channels from BS to RIS and {RIS} to user are assumed to be LoS channels and RIS is not on the linear line from BS to user.
-Furthermore, if both reflected channel matrices $\mathbf{G}_{BR}$ and $\mathbf{G}_{RU}$ as shown in Fig.~2c are full-rank with their elements being iid Gaussian distributions, the channel rank is boosted up to $\min(M, N, K)=K$ considering $M$ and $N$ are far larger than $K$.
-Similarly, as shown in Figs.~2e and 2f, in a no-link channel, due to the introduction of RIS, the channel rank may be enhanced from 0 in Fig. 2d to 1 in Fig. 2e to $K$ in Fig. 2f.
-In summary, for a rank-deficient channel with rank $k$ more than LoS, its rank is also improved from $k$ to the range from $k+1$ to full-rank ($K$) with the aid of RIS.
-Additionally, it is particularly pointed out if the channel from BS to user is a typical rich-scattered urban channel, i.e. full-rank and rank$(\mathbf{H})=K$, then a RIS or even multiple RISs are introduced into such a system, there are no DoF gain achieved in a scenario considering rank$(\mathbf{G}_{BI}\mathbf{\Theta}\mathbf{G}_{RU}+\mathbf{H})=K\le K$.
+{In this paper, wireless channels with MIMO are divided into two typical channels: rank-deficient and full-rank.
+In a richly scattered environment, the channel from the BS to the IoT device, as shown in Fig.~\ref{Fig-1}, is considered a full-rank channel.} The conventional LoS channel without reflecting and scattered paths is a rank-deficient channel.
+In Fig.~2, a far-field RIS-aided wireless network in LoS channel is plotted. {The channel rank is clearly shown to increase from one (without RIS, Fig. 2a) to two (with RIS, Fig. 2b), on the condition that the BS-RIS and RIS-IoT device channels are LoS and the RIS is not collinear with the BS and the IoT device.} If both reflected channel matrices $\mathbf{G}_{BR}$ and $\mathbf{G}_{RU}$ are full-rank with their elements being i.i.d.
+Gaussian distributions, the channel rank is boosted to $\min(M, N, K)=K$. {In a no-link channel, the introduction of an RIS can progressively increase the channel rank: from 0 to 1, and up to $K$.} In summary, for a rank-deficient channel with rank $k$ more than LoS, its rank is also improved from $k$ to the range from $k+1$ to full-rank ($K$) with the aid of RIS.
+Additionally, it is particularly pointed out if the channel from BS to IoT device is a typical rich-scattered IoT channel, i.e. full-rank and rank$(\mathbf{H})=K$, then a RIS or even multiple RISs are introduced into such a system, there are no DoF gain achieved in a scenario since rank$(\mathbf{G}_{BI}\mathbf{\Theta}\mathbf{G}_{RU}+\mathbf{H})=K$.
 However, reflecting array gain and diversity gain created by RIS always exist.